 Cappuccino Pose Balancing Hip Opener

 Starting to shift weight onto the left leg, we’re going to lift the right leg and place the ankle over the knee, on the thigh.
-You can keep the hands at the heart; at the hip, if it’s easier.
-Begin to lower down moving the hips back and down, not the knee forward but the hips back and down.
+You can keep the hands at the heart; or at the hip, if it’s easier.
+Begin to lower down, moving the hips back and down, not the knee forward but the hips back and down.
 Consider flexing the right foot.
 This helps protect the knee, especially if you have some form of knee injury.
-Then bring the hands either to the heart, or if you’d like, have your cappuccinos.
+Then bring the hands either to the heart.

 Keep your bandhas working, your belly lifted slightly in and up; more importantly your pelvic floor lifted.
 Gaze is very steady.
 Slowly take your time, lift up and release with control.

-We’re going to work on the second side, so bringing up the left leg this, placing the ankle over knee and starting to lower the hips back and down while flexing the left foot to protect the knee.
+We’re going to work on the second side, so bring up the left leg, placing the ankle over the knee and starting to lower the hips back and down while flexing the left foot to protect the knee.
 Gaze is still very steady.
 Try to lift up a little bit in your chest so that you can have more space to breath.
 After a few breaths, we’re going to lift up and release.